HorizonIITM/summer-school-2021/week-03/bh-and-gw/README.md

 # Module 3.3 :- Black Hole and Gravitational waves

 - Instructors : Pranav and Rahul
-- TAs : Nidhi I and II
+- TAs : Nidhi The Younger and Nidhi The Elder

 ![XKCD cartoon](https://www.explainxkcd.com/wiki/images/3/3a/gravitational_waves.png)